acmucsd/ctfbot/README.md

 ```

 Invite allows for the owner of a team to invite a user within the CTF to their current
 team.
-Only succeeds if the username is valid, if the user has accepted ToS, and if the
+Only succeeds if the username is valid, if the user has accepted ToS, and is on a team by themselves.
-user hasn't already joined a team or invited people to their own team.

 Join works similarly to this, attempting to join a team but only succeeding if the
 team name is valid, if the user attempting to join a team hasn't already joined another
 team, and as long as the user attempting to join has been invited to the team they
 are trying to join.
 If the user has yet to be invited, the bot will DM the team owner
-a message in which they can react with either a thumbs up to accept the user into the
+a message in which they can react to accept this invite.
+The message will only be sent once regardless of the times invited, and thus an ignore/ "no reaction" is equivalent to a reject.

-team or a thumbs down to reject them.
-The user is allowed to be rejected only twice
-before not being able to attempt joining that team again, giving users an oppurtunity
-for a do-over in case something gets messed up.
+**Note 1:** check for individuals being on a team of one through the databse, not the server

+**Note 2:** if these are used outside of the main server, the user is given instructions on
+how to do it properly in the main server

 #### team management
 ```java